Sign in to access your Salford customer account, or see our other accounts.

 Can I appeal for a place in a sixth form?

-Appeals for sixth form places in schools and academies can be lodged by the young person and/or the parent/carer, but where they are made separately the appeals must be heard together.
+Appeals for sixth form places in schools and academies can be lodged by the young person and/or the parent/carer/guardian, but where they are made separately the appeals must be heard together.

-Transfer to secondary school appeals - appeals for a child due to start year seven in secondary school at the start of the new academic year, must within 40 school days of the deadline for lodging appeals.
+• Transfer to secondary school appeals - appeals for a child due to start year seven in secondary school at the start of the new academic year, must be heard within 40 school days of the deadline for lodging appeals.

-Appeals for any other year groups - appeals for any other year group must be heard within 30 school days of the appeal being received from the parent.
+• Appeals for any other year groups - Appeals for any other year group must be heard within 30 school days of the appeal being received from the parent/carer/guardian.

 Who will hear our appeal?

-The independent appeals panel will have three or five members.
-However most appeals are heard with a three member panel.
+The independent appeals panel will have three members.
 All school admission panels must include at least one person who has experience of education in Salford, and at least one independent lay member.

-As well as three or five members, one officer from the council's corporate business section will be present to offer advice to the panel on points of law and procedural matters.
-They will take no part in the decision making process.
+• A clerk to offer advice to the panel on points of law, procedural matters and to take notes on the meeting.
+They will take no part in the decision-making process.

 What is a group hearing?